IES provides EMC Directive 2014/30/EU testing, allowing organisations to ensure that their products are compliant with European legislation.

 - Consultancy and support throughout the assessment process

 - Guidance for the construction of your Technical File; important technical documentation which includes details about your product to demonstrate EU compliance and enable your signed Declaration of Conformity

 - EMC Compliance testing at your site for fixed installations, or at our own facility

 - Solutions for any remedial actions needed

 You can rely on IES for clear project timelines and pricing.
 We possess a wealth of experience in dealing with non-European suppliers.
-IES pave the way to self declaration for CE marked products, negating the additional expense of appointing notified bodies.
+IES paves the way to self declaration for UKCA and CE marked products, negating the additional expense of appointing notified bodies.